rajkbess/hackathon/deploy/README.md

 Deploy a cloud server.
 We used a Standard GS1 instance on Azure (2 vcpus, 28 GB memory) Open ports as necessary.
 At a minimum 22 for SSH.
-We also just opened the range 10000-10999 for access to the Corda services started
+We also just opened the range 10000-10999 for access to the Corda services started.

 ## Patch server

-For ubuntu just run step in 'ubuntu.sh'
+Update JDK etc as required for Corda.
+For Ubuntu, just run the steps in 'ubuntu.sh'.

 ## Checkout code and build nodes